joecruz17/Project2-API-Todo/README.md

 Now open vs code by using the code . command

-Go to you .env file and make sure you have your MONGO_URI from your mongodb account It should look like this MONGO_URI=mongodb+srv://joecruz17:<passwordd>@cluster0.5.mongodb.net/project2?retryWrites=true&w=majority
+Go to your .env file and make sure you have your MONGO_URI from your mongodb account It should look like this MONGO_URI=mongodb+srv://joecruz17:<passwordd>@cluster0.5.mongodb.net/project2?retryWrites=true&w=majority